itsmohiniii/NamasteJS/notes/season-1/lecture-09.md

 # Episode 9 : Block Scope & Shadowing in JS

 What is a **Block**?
-* Block aka *compound statement* is used to group JS statements together into 1 group.
+* Block aka *compound statement* is used to group multiple JS statements together into 1 group.
 We group them within {...}
     ```js
     {
         var a = 10;